RichardPar/SigFinder/USER_MANUAL.md

 ### View Menu

-#### Center on GPS (Ctrl+L)
+#### Centre on GPS (Ctrl+L)
-Centers the map view on your current GPS position.
+Centres the map view on your current GPS position.

 **What it does:**
-- Moves the map to show your current location in the center
+- Moves the map to show your current location in the centre
 - Zooms to an appropriate level (zoom level 14)

 **When to use:**